HomePage Path

 SO 577-200 Herefordshire England

-Goodrich Castle Goodrich Castle is a Norman earth and timber ringwork fortress, founded by Godric of Mappestone.
-In the 12th century, Gilbert fitz Gilbert de Clare founded the stone castle, when adding a square three storey Norman keep.
+Goodrich Castle Goodrich Castle is a Norman earth and timber ringwork fortress, founded by the English thegn Godric of Mappestone.
+In the mid 12th century, Richard 'Strongbow' de Clare, earl of Pembroke founded the stone castle, when adding a square three storey Norman keep.
 In the 13th century, the keep was encased by a curtain wall, which is flanked by an asymmetrical twin-towered gatehouse and three massive cylindrical angle towers, all with spur buttresses.
 The castles approach, is defended by a substantial 14th century D-shaped barbican, an impressive rock-cut ditch and a small concentric outer bailey, with the foundations of the stables and a lower curtain wall, flanked by two angle turrets.
-5 miles north is Wilton Castle
+During the Civil War, Goodrich was held successively by both sides but it was the Royalist Sir Henry Lingen who eventually surrendered the castle in 1646.
+5 miles north at Bridstow is Wilton Castle

 Street Map